edwardGunawan/Notes/DataStructure.md

 - Array in iterator for stack will be reverse iteration if you want to implement it in queue, but for linked list, you don't have to change it

+### Heap

+- Creating a heap is O(n) time due to two regulation, sift down or sift up,
+- Sift down will take O(n) because inserting element from the end node, and swaping each node with the above parent
+- Sift up can be think as creating an empty heap and reconstructing every time inserting, where as, sift up is treat the entire array as the broken heap and try to repair it.
+- Sift down is from bottom element compare each level and swapping it, but it won't swap every element into it

+- Therefore building a heap is using sift down and it is O(n) and heap sort using sift up and it is O(nlogn)

+- Max Heap for ascending sorting, Min heap for descending sorting